Examples

 Accessibility

-- Use a wrapping
+- The Pagination component uses a wrapping

 <nav>